cicd-draft/Jenkins-prometheus/README.md

 - 2.From “ Home Dashboard” click on “add data source” then click on “Prometheus”.

-- 3. add a exist dashboard
+- 3.add a exist dashboard
 ![import_grafana_dashboard](images/import_grafana_dashboard.png)

-id 9964
+Login to Grafana, and add Dashboard with ID: 9964

 ### 4.Finally